 chayce spends his free time peering under rocks, searching for idiosyncrasies that have yet to be exposed to the light.
 When he discovers a new one, he pins it to a piece of paper and colours a story around it.
 He clings to the fanciful notion that his great grandchildren might one day find his musty writings on an old hard drive and will be able to trade them to a museum of some sort in exchange for a precious gallon or two of petrol.
 For this reason alone, he continues to write.

+P.T.
 Phronk writes speculative fiction of various varieties.
-His debut urban fantasy horror novel, Stars and Other Monsters, was released earlier this year.
-It’s both a parody of and a tribute to all the terrible vampire romance novels that we love to hate.
-Before that, Phronk studied the psychology of horror films at Western University, so he knows how to get into your head and disturb you.
+His debut urban fantasy horror novel, Stars and Other Monsters, is both a parody of and a tribute to all the terrible vampire romance novels that we love to hate.
+Before that, P.T.
+Phronk studied the psychology of horror films at Western University, so he knows how to get into your head and disturb you.
 Sorry.